Luis-0508/pizza-order-multilang/README.md

-# Pizza Order Multi-Language
+# 🍕 Pizza Order Multi-Language

-A simple pizza ordering web app with multi-language support (currently English & German).
+A simple and user-friendly **pizza ordering web app** with support for multiple languages (currently English & German).

+---

-## Features
+## 🚀 Features

-- Select name and pizza toppings
+- 📝 Enter your name and choose pizza toppings
-- Multi-language UI with dynamic translations
+- 🌐 Dynamic multi-language user interface with easy language switching
-- Summary view of all orders
+- 📋 Summary view displaying all placed orders

+---

-## Setup
+## ⚙️ Setup

-Just open `index.html` in a modern browser (serve via local server for fetch support).
+Simply open `index.html` in a modern browser.
+For full functionality (fetch API), serve it via a local web server (e.g. `Live Server` extension in VSCode).

+---

-## Languages
+## 🌍 Languages

-Stored in `locales/lang_en.json`, `locales/lang_de.json`.
+Translations are stored as JSON files in the `locales` folder:
+- `locales/lang_en.json` (English)
+- `locales/lang_de.json` (German)

+Adding new languages is straightforward by adding additional JSON files.

+---

-## Roadmap
+## 🛠️ Roadmap

-- Add more languages
+- ➕ Add support for more languages
-- Persist orders in local storage
+- 💾 Persist orders using browser local storage
-- Responsive UI improvements
+- 📱 Improve responsiveness and mobile UI
-- Backend integration
+- 🔌 Integrate with backend for order processing

+---

-## License
+## 📄 License

-MIT License
+This project is licensed under the [MIT License](LICENSE).